Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 Make it easy to follow or like your profiles.
 Regularly perk up your startup's Facebook page, Instagram, or Twitter account.
 Ask your customers to interact with you.
 Add social media icons to your site; add social feeds to your sidebar.
 Ask people to follow you on your social platforms at the end of your blog posts.
 Promote these accounts in your email marketing.

 Use your social media accounts to foster a community.
 Start by actively engaging your audience and replying to all comments—post and answer questions in posts.
 Not only will you increase your presence, but you'll also develop real relationships with your audience.

 You want to know who they are, where they are, what they're doing, what they used to do, how well they're doing, and if they threaten your business.
 This also helps you identify gaps in your strategy.
 Also, find out what networks they're on, how big their audience is, how often they post, how much engagement they get, and what they're good at and not so good at.
 Do they pose a competitive threat to you?

 7. Know what's being said on social media.

 Listen for mentions of your brand and then track, analyze, and respond to those conversations.
 More broadly, you should monitor conversations relevant to your industry and the thought leaders who impact it.

 8. Establish your social media voice and tone.

-Remember that every time you talk, write, design, post, respond, launch, thank, and connect with others, you're exercising your brand voice.
+You're exercising your brand voice whenever you talk, write, design, post, respond, launch, thank, and connect with others.
 People are building an impression of your brand.
 Make the reader the hero in your story.
 Write from their perspective.
 Be clear so readers know what they can get that benefits them.
-Be clear over clever, avoid sensationalism and drop the drama.
+Be clear over clever, avoid sensationalism, and drop the drama.